slytomcat/yd-go/README.md

 This version of indicator uses B-Bus for communication to the status notification plugin.
 Therefore it's fully independent of the desktop environment of Linux distribution.

-INPORTANT:
+IMPORTANT:

-Indicator responsible only for showing the synchronisation status in the desctop panel.
-All the synchronisation operations are perfomed by [yandex-disk utility from Yandex](https://yandex.ru/support/disk-desktop-linux/index.html).
+Indicator responsible only for showing the synchronization status in the desktop panel.
+All the synchronization operations are performed by [yandex-disk utility from Yandex](https://yandex.ru/support/disk-desktop-linux/index.html).

 WIKI: